JezSw/nekRS/doc/source/user_guide/case.rst

 Each of the keys and value types are described below.

-nekRS supports both conventional heterogeneous computing architectures and accelerated computing using GPUs.
+nekRS supports both traditional CPU-based architectures and accelerated computing on GPUs.
 In the ``OCCA`` section, users can select various backend options, such as the ``serial`` mode for CPU-only computations, ``CUDA`` for accelerated computing with Nvidia GPUs, or ``HIP`` for AMD GPUs.